CorinnaPerchtold/Climate_Change/README.md

 In 00_prediction_stack_stack.R you find everything for the stationary prediction setup.
 The stationary versions are necessary for model comparison.

-The return value functions for the bgev distribution were taken from https://github.com/siliusmv/inlaBGEV and can be found in 00_return_values.R
+The return value functions for the bgev distribution were taken from https://github.com/siliusmv/inlaBGEV and can be found in 00_functions_return_values.R

 The plot files apply the respective link function to the model results and then we compute difference maps and show the plot.
+For the bgev distribution this file is called 00_return_values_bgev.R.